ugo-emekauwa/hx-api-token-manager/README.md

 Cisco HyperFlex API Token Manager provides the ability to automate the creation, validation and renewal of HyperFlex API tokens.
 Basic management of HyperFlex API tokens, including obtain, refresh, validate and revoke actions are also available.

+The Cisco HyperFlex API Token Manager can be used as a solution to work with the HyperFlex AAA (Authentication, Authorization and Accounting) API rate limit introduced in HyperFlex 4.0(2a).

 ## Prerequisites:
 1. Python 3 installed, which can be downloaded from [https://www.python.org/downloads/](https://www.python.org/downloads/).
 2. Clone or download the Cisco HyperFlex API Token Manager repository by using the ![GitHub Clone or download](./assets/GitHub_Clone_or_download_link_button.png "GitHub Clone or download") link on the main repository web page or by running the following command: